ArtPoon/slides/markdown/mimm4750g-L20-metagenome.md

 ---

+# 16S rRNA studies are not metagenomics!

+* 16S is targeted sequencing of a specific region of the genome.
+* The phrase "16S metagenomic" appears in over 2,000 articles in the peer reviewed literature!

+---

 # Untargeted sequencing

 * [Shotgun sequencing](https://en.wikipedia.org/wiki/Shotgun_sequencing) - random shearing of nucleic acids that are incorporated into a sequencing library.